 In accordance with the System's investment policy, the System's investment consultant conducts periodic asset allocation studies that include consideration of projected future liabilities of the System, expected risk, return and correlations for various asset classes and the System's statutory investment restrictions.
 An asset allocation study is performed every five years, or more frequently should significant liability changes occur.
 A strategic long-term asset allocation is adopted by the Board in conjunction with the study.
 The Investment Committee of the Board evaluates the actual investment allocation quarterly and may propose periodic adjustments to the System's strategic long-term asset allocation based on the investment consultant's recommendations, market conditions, and internal investment analysis.

-The following table shows the Board approved asset allocation policy applicable for fiscal year 2022:
+The following table shows the Board approved asset allocation policy applicable for fiscal year 2023 with the legacy policy target weights: